fndomariano/fndomariano.github.io/_posts/en/2020-12-23-streamlit-a-framework-that-lets-datascients-life-more-beautiful.md

 It was built to use with Python, to create nice interfaces and put it on the web without worrying with a complex backend development.

-My purpose with this post is to create a very simple application where someone can make an exploratory data analysis and the same time show to you how easy is the Streamlit.
+My purpose with this post is to create a very simple application where someone can make an exploratory data analysis and the same time, I wanna show you how easy is the Streamlit.
 With this application, you will make an upload file, also you will see some rows statistics and finally you will be able to plot charts (histogram, scatter and box).

 So, let 's do this!!!